-This one of the most famous and common way scammers and fraudulent people scam the Indian Stock Market Investors and Traders.
+This is one of the most famous and common ways scammers and fraudulent people scam the Indian Stock Market Investors and Traders.

 If you are somehow involved in the Indian Stock Market, at some point you must have received an email or text message saying to BUY a certain stock at a certain price.